dianetc/zigthesis/README.md

 Output:
 ```
-weird distributive             failed for { -287, 121, -670 }
+weird distributive             failed for { 1, 1, 0 }
 ```

 Zigthesis will return a success, if no falsifying test case was found within MAX_DURATION_MS (currently set at 5 seconds).

-REMARK: This is tiny and doesn't do much for now.
+INITIAL REMARK: This is tiny and doesn't do much for now.
 Next steps would be to make a simple foundation for generating and testing properties with:
 1. ~~Floats~~
 2. ~~Arrays (of floats/integers)~~
 3. ~~Vectors~~
 4. ~~Strings~~
 5. ~~User Defined Struct~~

-~~Along with a bit of code of clean up (i.e. making a testing directory etc.).~~

-In Hypothesis, they had both generating and minimizing components [(detailed here)](https://github.com/HypothesisWorks/hypothesis/blob/94037edcf6f5256214a8b39e266cc9452e34704c/README.rest) that I do not implement.
-This will be required for richer test cases.
+## STATUS:

+- Currently `main.zig` only has an empty main function.
+This is confusing.
+Is there a way refactor to make this more intuitive?
+- Implemented a [bad shrinking](https://propertesting.com/book_shrinking.html) mechanism.
+More thought needs to be put into this.